KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 Two `Security Groups` were then created, which contain groups of firewall rules, which can be enforced on any zone afterwards, for easier application to multiple zones.

 The first `Security Group` is the following, and contains rules to allow access to the management IP of OPNsense (the creation of which is decribed on a later section), and to reject traffic to the local subnet of the home network.
 This is to isolate the infrastructure from being able to reach out to the local subnet directly.
 Access to the internet is still allowed.
-The rule No. 0 was created to allow access to the management IP of Proxmox, but it was found that the are [Default firewall rules](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#pve_firewall_default_rules), one of which allows this specific traffic, so it the rule is now disabled.
+Rule No. 0 was initially created to allow access to the Proxmox management IP, but it was later found that Proxmox includes [Default firewall rules](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#pve_firewall_default_rules) that already permit this traffic, so the rule is now disabled.

 <img alt="image" src="https://github.com/user-attachments/assets/c20b282f-9d3d-4619-a04e-6b94ac85624d" />